Complications of Multiple Pregnancy

 Why is multiple pregnancy a concern?

-Anemia.
 Anemia is more than twice as common in multiple pregnancies as in a single birth.

 In TTTS, blood is shunted from 1 fetus to the other through blood vessel connections in a shared placenta.
-Over time, the recipient fetus receives too much blood.
+Over time, the recipient fetus gets too much blood.
 This can overload the cardiovascular system and cause too much amniotic fluid to develop.
 The smaller donor fetus does not get enough blood and has low amounts of amniotic fluid.
 TTTS can be treated during pregnancy by withdrawing some of the extra fluid with a needle or with surgery on the placenta.
 Sometimes, the twins may need to be delivered early.

 |Click Image to Enlarge

-Abnormal amounts of amniotic fluid.
-Amniotic fluid abnormalities are more common in multiple pregnancies, especially for twins that share a placenta.
+Amniotic fluid problems are more common in multiple pregnancies, especially for twins that share a placenta.

 The umbilical cord for the twins that share amniotic sac can become tangled up.
 In these cases, the fetuses may need to be monitored often in the third trimester.

 Abnormal fetal positions raise the chances of a C-section.

 The large placental area and over-distended uterus place a mother at risk for bleeding after giving birth.